 Systematic investigation or inquiry aimed at contributing to knowledge of a theory, topic, etc., by careful consideration, observation, or study of a subject. http://www.oed.com/

-Drop by the library for the ACCCESS CODES to use World Book Online, EBSCO, and Gale Virtual Reference Library when researching at home.
+Drop by the library for the list of ACCCESS CODES to use for World Book Online, EBSCO, and Gale Virtual Reference Library when researching away from Windsor.

 At school, access to the databases listed here should be automatic.